ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

   *"What do you do if a problem is not listed here?"*

-You can check if there is an issue already tracking your problem in `PyMAPDL Repository Issues <pymapdl_issues_>`_.
+Visit `PyMAPDL Repository Issues <pymapdl_issues_>`_ and search if your issue is already listed.
+If not, you can do one of the following:

-You can go to `PyMAPDL Repository Discussion <pymapdl_discussions_>`_ and ask about it.
+* Go to `PyMAPDL Repository Discussion <pymapdl_discussions_>`_ and create a discussion about your issue.

-If you think you found a bug or would like to make a feature request, you can do so by opening an feature request in `PyMAPDL Repository Issues <pymapdl_issues_>`_.
+* If you think you found a bug or would like to make a feature request, you can do so by opening an feature request in `PyMAPDL Repository Issues <pymapdl_issues_>`_.